wacn/trustcenter/trustcenter/privacy/you-are-in-control-of-your-data.md

                 </ul>
                 <label id="customer_data_is_located">You know where your Customer Data is located</label>
                 <p>Knowing the location of their Customer Data is important for customers operating in regulated industries with data protection regulations. </p>
-                <p>To that end, 21Vianet operates Azure, Office 365 and Power BI in datacenters located exclusively in mainland China.
+                <p>To that end, 21Vianet operates Azure, Office 365 and Power BI in datacenters located exclusively in China.
 As an Azure, Office 365 and Power BI customer, you will know the location where your Customer Data is stored.
                 <br/><a target="_self" class="mscom-link withArrow" href="../transparency/you_know_where.html"><img src="https://c.s-microsoft.com/en-us/CMSImages/Arrow-nobg.png?version=4af37876-de78-d419-6f89-7890a74d4158" class="mscom-image" alt="Arrow | Navigate To Encryption" width="21" height="19">Learn more</a>
                 </p>
                 <label id="you_control_your_data" name="you_control_your_data">You control access to your Customer Data</label>